Land0fChocolate/NewEmeraldRomHack/README.md

 - Multitype: Also includes Adaptability and Filter effects.
 - Victory Star: User and ally accuracy set to 100%.
 - Sturdy will not activate if the user has a max HP of 1.
+- Suction Cups will now trap the opposing target if user makes contact instead of making the user immune to forced switch outs.

 # New Moves